tianzhaohaha/tianzhaohaha.github.io/_pages/about.md

-**Qingyuan Liu**, Yun-Yun Tsai, Ruijian Zha, Pengyuan Shi, Victoria Li and Junfeng Yang
+**Qingyuan Liu**, Yun-Yun Tsai, Ruijian Zha, Pengyuan Shi, Victoria Li Chengzhi Mao and Junfeng Yang

 - Designed an agentic framework **LAVID** that leverage Large Vision Language Models (LVLMs) in detecting AI-generated videos.
 The LVLMs will call external tools to extract additional information from the video to facilitate themselves in the detection.
 - Evaluation results show LAVID improves F1 score by 6.2% to 30.2% over the top baseline on the comprehensive dataset across four SOTA LVLMs.